A lot of things change very quickly when you retire, and your investing strategy is no different.

 Determine a safe withdrawal rate

-Before deciding how much cash to pull out of your investments, determine your safe rate of withdrawal.
+Before deciding how much cash to withdraw from your investments, determine your safe rate of withdrawal.
 This is the percentage of your portfolio you can withdraw per year without depleting the principal.

 A famous Trinity University study put the safe withdrawal rate at around 4%.
 So, if you started with a nest egg of $1 million, you could (theoretically) safely withdraw $40,000 per year without eating into your original balance.

-This assumes the portfolio has around a 50/50 split between stocks and bonds and that the market will return around 7% annually, adjusted for inflation.
+This assumes the portfolio is roughly 50/50 split between stocks and bonds and that the market will return around 7% annually, adjusted for inflation.

 Some experts now say that the so-called “4% Rule” may be too simplistic and that safe withdrawals should be adjusted to reflect market conditions.